 Mordos threw back his hood, revealing his gaunt, bearded face and straggly hair.
 His slanted red eyes stared into those of Krokol.

-Read more in GOBLINS & GHOULS!
+Read more in GHOULS AMONGST US!